 Previously, Sue has worked professionally as a graphic designer and is now moving away gradually from digital towards more physical processes with print.
 Through the experimental possibilities of print-making, Sue is treading new territory.
 Exploring the mixing of colours and reactions between ink and materials, she often works without the final outcome in mind.
 The resulting images carry an element of the unexpected, a playful sense of the spontaneous.
 This is playfulness carefully considered, though the artist welcomes the happy accidents occurring along the way, embracing the new dimensions which may emerge.

-Sue is also drawn to the collaborative possibilities of print-making.
-She has facilitated workshops, at both PCA and Plymouth Arts Centre - and in 2017 Sue assisted Turner Prize nominee Ciara Phillips during the multi-venue exhibition We The People Are The Work, in which Plymouth Arts Centre was transformed into a live screen-printing studio.
-Sue is an associate artist at Ocean Studios base in the historic Royal William Yard and such an artistically diverse space - of photographers, painters, sculptors and designers - provides Sue with a cross-collaborative environment which continually inspires her work.
-She is also undertaking a Masters in Printmaking at Plymouth College of Art.
+Sue has facilitated workshops, at both PCA and Plymouth Arts Centre - and in 2017 Sue assisted Turner Prize nominee Ciara Phillips during the multi-venue exhibition We The People Are The Work, in which Plymouth Arts Centre was transformed into a live screen-printing studio.
+Sue is an associate artist at Ocean Studios based in the historic Royal William Yard and such an artistically diverse space - of photographers, painters, sculptors and designers - provides her with a cross-collaborative environment which continually inspires her.

 To talk about a commission or collaboration please get in touch.